ByronBenton/ByronBenton/README.md

 * 😄 Pronouns: He/Him

+* 🔭 I'm currently working on web development projects.

-* 🌱 I’m currently learning HTML, CSS and JavaScript with plans to learn Python in the future.
+* 🌱 I know HTML, CSS and JavaScript but have plans to learn Python in the future.

 * (👀) I’m looking to add to the community.